nics234/Pool-Attendance/README.md

 # Approach
 1. Enrich Data\n
   a.
+Get weekday
+  b.
 Get information about holidays in the U.S.\n
-  b.
+  c.
 Get latitude and longtitude of the pool location\n
-  c.
+  d.
 Get weather on said date --> based on the region
-  d.
+  e.
 Get information about maximum pool capacity

  2. Build prediction model
   a.
 Extract relevant information